-Our members of Congress have the power to create federal policies that can solve climate change.
-That’s why it’s important to elect representatives who want climate action.
+The United States Congress has the power to create federal legislation that can solve climate change.
+That’s just one reason why it’s so important to vote and elect members of Congress who want climate action.

-If you’re not sure which district you live in, visit MyVoter page on the Georgia Secretary of State’s website to find out.
+Not sure which congressional district you live in?
+Visit MyVoter page on the Georgia Secretary of State’s website to find out.

 Our members of Congress are in the best position to solve climate change.
 Know where your candidates stand on climate change—and vote climate!